 The risk analysis for XCA enumerates assets, threats, and mitigations.
 The complete risk data is stored and maintained in a central location.
-The complete risk data is stored and available from IHE1.
+The complete risk data is stored and available from IHE4.

-The risks associated with the data content and protocols of RAD-69 and RAD-75 are a subset of those identified for the transactions in XCA.
+The risks associated with the data content and protocols of [RAD-69] and [RAD-75] are a subset of those identified for the transactions in the ITI XCA Profile.